The Origins of Festivus

 Festivus had no set date.
 It could occur at any time of the year, and usually never happened at Christmas.
 Daniel O'Keefe, who was inspired by the Samuel Beckett play Krapp's Last Tape, whose protagonist tapes himself speaking at different times in his life, used a tape recorder to record the proceedings, which included a portion where the family members spoke out about what was bothering them (Like the Airing of Grievances, but not officially named as such).
 In fact, the O'Keefe family still retains some of the tapes recorded at their own Festivus celebrations in the 1970s.

-The O'Keefe version of the holiday had other unique traditions:
+The O'Keefe version of the holiday did not include an aluminum pole, however it had other unique traditions:

 "The O’Keefe Festivus had symbols and props which weren’t in the Seinfeld version of the holiday.
 For example, one of the main symbols of the holiday was a “clock and a bag”, and sometimes a clock “in” a bag.
 The significance of the bag and the clock was unknown.
 Apparently, when the O’Keefe siblings would ask about the meaning, Daniel O’Keefe Sr. would simply reply, 'That’s not for you to know!'
 How mysterious!